julian1/netcdf_filters/README.md

 ----
 Ok, we've got issues. with the two table approach - would require virtual linking.

+0)
-0) try to use complex attributes - to
+	try to use complex attributes - becomes very complicated to express. eg. specifying the table, and the linking ids which change names on each collection/ feature type.

-1) virtual tables - and link
+1) virtual projections - and link. eg. create intermediate tables.
+	- simple sql - for the two tables .
+		- can unify the id's

-2) change to using the data view .
+2) change to use the data view that already joins the tables.
 	- if we always have an instance variable, then just use it.
 	- will probably change the streaming characteristics.

-	-

 	can probably maintain the two view thing. using a unique file_id thing...
 	- eg. get the set of instances as unique. need to test the speed of this.

+	- issue that queries are not getting optimised.

+4)
+	use the data view
+	but use single query -

 -------